The average Albedo for the planet Earth including its atmosphere is 30%

 Emissivity: the rate at which absorbed energy is radiated from an object.
 It is the ratio of the energy radiated by an object to the energy radiated by a black body of the same temperature.

-0 to 1 scale (or in percentage): 0, corresponding to a black body that absorbs all incident radiation, to 1, corresponding to a body that reflects all incident radiation.
-The albedo for snow is 90% (0.9) since it reflects most of the radiation incident on it.
-On the other hand, a dark canopy forest has a low albedo of 10% (0.1).
+0 to 1 scale (or in percentage): 0, corresponding to a black body that absorbs all incident radiation.
+1 corresponding to a body that reflects all incident radiation.
+The albedo for the average snow surfaces is 90% (0.9) since it reflects most of the radiation incident on it.
+On the other hand, a dark concrete surface has a low albedo of 10% (0.1).